 Performance transparency: Reporting on progress against an approved SBT will widen the scope of sustainability disclosures, increasing investor and general stakeholder transparency.

 Sustainability reporting: With SBTs expected to become the recognised industry best practice, setting an approved target will ensure that businesses keep ahead of a constantly evolving sustainability reporting and regulatory landscape.

 The SBTi has developed a step-by-step guide on how to set science-based targets which can be found on the SBTi website.

 Science-based targets with Greenstone

 As a CDP Gold Accredited Software Partner, and an active supporter of the SBTi, Greenstone is championing this challenge and continues to encourage the adoption of science-based targets.

 Greenstone’s award-winning Enterprise sustainability reporting software enables companies to acquire and manage the data needed to set a Science-Based Target.
 In addition, Greenstone’s client services team provide clients with guidance on committing to and setting SBTs for their organisations.
-Once set, clients can use Greenstone’s software to manage and track progress against targets over time.
+Once set, clients can use Greenstone’s sustainability reporting software to manage and track progress against targets over time.

 Greenstone has also set and had approved its own 2030 science-based emissions reduction target.
 Read more here.